 1.3 Registered Office: The registered office of the Corporation will be located within the province of Ontario.

-1.8 Interpretation: Words importing the singular will include the plural and vice versa, words importing the masculine will include the feminine and vice versa, and words importing persons will include bodies corporate.
+1.7 Interpretation: Words importing the singular will include the plural and vice versa, and words importing persons will include bodies corporate.
 Words importing an organization name, title, or program will include any successor organizational name, title, or program.